masonc808/connect4-python-only/README.md

-# Connect 4 - Pure Python Implementation
+# Connect 4 - Python Library Implementation

 A Connect 4 game implementation in Python using **only built-in libraries** - no external dependencies required!